-This document defines a protocol to securely assign a pledge to a domain, represented by an EST server, using an intermediary node between pledge and EST server.
+This document defines a protocol to securely assign a pledge to a domain, represented by a Registrar, using an intermediary node between pledge and Registrar.
 This intermediary node is known as a "constrained Join Proxy".

 This document extends the work of [I-D.ietf-anima-bootstrapping-keyinfra] by replacing the Circuitproxy by a stateless/stateful constrained (CoAP) Join Proxy.
 It transports join traffic from the pledge to the Registrar without requiring per-client state.